Services for Children

 AAC refers to methods of communicating that do not involve direct speech from an individual.
 These methods include gestures, facial expressions, writing, sign language, communication aids (charts, language boards), and electronic devices.
 AAC is considered a language in itself.
 If your child is nonverbal or using AAC to help support their communication skills.
 We can help you choose the correct device and incorporate it into your everyday routines.

 Parent/Caregiver coaching is available and includes activities and strategies to incorporate into your everyday routines that promote language development.
-We meet with parents for 30-60 minutes individually or incorporate parent coaching into the child's therapy.
-The goal is to give the parent the strategies they need to help their child with their speech/language development effectively.
+We individually meet with parents for 30-60 minutes or incorporate parent coaching into the child's therapy.
+The goal is to give the parent the strategies they need to effectively help their child with their speech/language development.